A Structured Approach to Maintaining Clarity and Control in Architectural Projects

 This course is designed for experienced architects seeking a more structured way to manage coordination, documentation, and project risk across all stages of delivery

-Earn 12 CPD Points From Formal Online Training
+Earn Your Badge From Formal Online Training

 Including 8 separate modules with 7 separate certificates